Hypermobile Ehlers-Danlos Syndrome, Joint hypermobility, lumbar instability and low back pain

 In June 2021, doctors at the Guy’s and St Thomas’ Hospitals in London published a review paper (1) outlining recent advances in diagnostic criteria for hypermobility spectrum disorder and its association with Ehlers-Danlos syndrome.
 Further, they also reviewed the current literature on the association between joint hypermobility syndrome and lumbar back pain.
 They also explored some of the difficulties in diagnosis and treatment.
 Here are some of the learning points of this paper which appeared in the International Journal of Spine Surgery.

 Doctors can’t see this on an MRI – Yes you can have significant back pain with a normal MRI.

-One of the challenges people with hEDS and low back pain, or any joint pain for that matter, is that their doctors are confused because they cannot see any obvious destruction on MRI or x-ray that is significant enough to recommend a spinal fusion or other less invasive spinal procedures such as laminectomy.
+One of the challenges people with hEDS and low back pain, or any joint pain for that matter, is that their doctors are confused because they cannot see any obvious destruction on MRI or x-ray that is significant enough to recommend a spinal fusion or other less invasive spinal procedures such as laminectomy as open or minimally invasive surgery.
 Yet other patients with lumbar back pain and hEDS will have obvious x-ray and MRI confirmation of scoliosis with sometimes a more severe sideways curvature and humpback or kyphosis that can extend towards the lower spine.

 The researchers of this study noted what we have seen many times in our patients with big stacks of MRIs.
 The MRI can lead you down the right path of treatment, the MRI can lead you down the wrong path of treatment.